Automation framework – Levels of Automation and Cynefin

 There are a number of insights such a mapping can introduce.
 These insights can be beneficial for problem identification and the strategies from Cynefin can be used for informing a solution direction.
 A discussion regarding the benefits and insights of this mapping will be presented in future blog post.

 - Groover, Mikell (2014).
 Fundamentals of Modern Manufacturing: Materials, Processes, and Systems.

 - Vagia, M., Transeth, A. A., & Fjerdingen, S. A. (2016).
 A literature review on the levels of automation during the years.
 What are the different taxonomies that have been proposed?
 Applied Ergonomics. https://doi.org/10.1016/j.apergo.2015.09.013

 - Sheridan, T. B., & Verplank, W. L. (1978).
 Human and computer control of undersea teleoperators.
 Massachusetts Inst. of Tech.; Man-machine Systems Lab.; Cambridge, MA, United States.

 - Berger, Jennifer Garvey; Johnston, Keith (2015).
 Simple Habits for Complex Times.
 Stanford, CA: Stanford University Press, 237, n.
 7.

-Cover image courtesy of Liane Metzler.
+Header image courtesy of Liane Metzler

 Thanks to Tanya Frank, Shannon Pace, James Gardner and Antonio Giardina for proofreading and providing suggestions.